 For Indians, music is to soul what food is to body.
 Since Vedic period, it has been capturing the heart and mind of every Indian.
 In the classical Indian music, there are basically two types of schools- the Hindustani Music (North) and the Carnatic Music (South).
 'Raga' arrangement of musical notes is the key in the classical music.
 The Indian villages also have their special kind of music that carries colours of folk tradition.
 Music of Indian movies is also liked by the masses.

-They are another kind of performing arts for which India is quite popular in the world.
-The country produces more than 1000 movies every year and these movies are not only popular in the domestic market but also have a wide viewership especially in the Asian and European countries.
+Films are another kind of performing arts for which India is quite popular in the world.
+The country produces more than 1000 movies every year, which not only are popular in the domestic market but also have a wide viewership especially in the Asian and European countries.
 Hindi, Punjabi, Gujarati, Kannada, Telugu, Bengali or Marathi, India produces movies in every language.
-Worldwide, Indian film stars are equally loved and liked similarly like Hollywood actors.
+Worldwide, Indian film stars are loved and liked in similar ways as Hollywood actors.

 From the Cholas dynasty to the present era, India has been ranked on top in the sculpture, another form of visual art.
 The Deccan temple in Kanchipuram, Madurai & Rameswaram, the Sun temple of Odisha and the Khajurao temple in the Madhya Pradesh, all of these sacred places are the resultants of sophisticated craftsmanship of Indian artisans.
 The sculptures at Sanchi Stupa throw a light on the life of Buddha and various folk deities.
 Sculptures of Amaravati and Nagarjunakonda with architectural touch show the social life of Buddha and counterparts.
 Temples of Ellora and Elephanta caves are the important evident of mastery of Indian sculptures.
 Flora and Fauna, Deities and various mythological characters; all these form the basis of designs in this beautiful form of visual art.